Radclyffe Hall (Marguerite Antonia Radclyffe Hall, 12 August 1880 – 7 October 1943) was an English writer.

 After her parents’ divorce, in 1883, when she was three, Radclyffe rarely saw her father.
 Her mother remarried in 1890, to a man Radclyffe instantly disliked.
 Her biographer, Michael Baker, claims that her mother’s third husband, the singing teacher Alberto Visetti, seems to have made sexual advances towards Radclyffe when she was a child.

 Neglected by her mentally unstable mother, Radclyffe was tutored at home by a series of governesses, and developed a strong interest in horses and motor cars.
 Later, she briefly attended King’s College, London, and spent a year in Dresden.
-At twenty-one, she inherited a large sum of money from her paternal grandfather and was finally able to leave her mother’s house.
+At twenty-one, she inherited a large sum of money from her paternal grandfather and was finally able to leave their mother’s house.

 Radclyffe believed to be a man trapped in a woman’s body and, borrowing the terminology adopted by the early 20th-century sexologist Richard von Krafft-Ebing, described herself as a ‘congenital invert’: a type of inborn gender reversal where women could be born with a masculine soul and vice versa.
 In her twenties, she started to cultivate a masculine appearance, close-cropped hair, tailored jackets, monocles, and bow-ties.

 Radclyffe wrote poetry from an early age, and published her first volume of poems, ‘Twixt Earth and Stars, in 1906.
 One year later, on August 22nd, 1907, while staying in a spa town in Germany, she met the amateur singer Mabel Veronica Batten, a married woman twenty-five years her senior.
-They fell in love and started an affair.
+The two fell in love and started an affair.

 Batten encouraged Hall to write and publish, and introduced her to lesbian society.
 In 1908, Hall published her second poetry collection, A Sheaf of Verses, which included an “Ode to Sapho”.

 While living together, Hall met Batten’s cousin, the sculptor Una Vicenzo (Lady Troubridge), also a married woman at the time.
 The two became lovers in 1915.
 Batten died a year later, in 1916, and Radclyffe had her corpse embalmed with a silver crucifix blessed by the pope.
-She also began attending seances with a medium, seeking to contact Batten’s spirit, and became a lifelong adherent of spiritualism (combined with her Catholicism).
+They also began attending seances with a medium, seeking to contact Batten’s spirit, and became a lifelong adherent of spiritualism (combined with Catholicism).

 In 1918, Radclyffe and Una began living together, and a year later, in 1919, Una and her husband agreed to a legal separation.
 Una’s husband described Radclyffe as a “grossly immoral woman”, and Radclyffe then sued him for libel, which she won in 1920.
-She and Una stayed together as a couple until Hall’s death, and their relationship survived Hall’s numerous love affairs, including her nine-year relationship with a Russian nurse, Evguenia Souline, in the 1930s.
+She and Una stayed together as a couple until Hall’s death, and their relationship survived Hall’s numerous love affairs, including a nine-year relationship with a Russian nurse, Evguenia Souline, in the 1930s.

 In 1924, Radclyffe published The Forge, a fictionalized portrait of the American lesbian artist Romaine Brooks, and The Unlit Lamp, a novel centred on a girl who dreams of going to college and setting up a ‘Boston marriage’ with her tutor Elizabeth.
 A Saturday Life (1925), her third book, follows a girl who starts to feel a desire for an older spinster.
 The short story “Miss Ogilvy Finds Herself,” written in 1926 but only published in 1934, also centres on woman who has no interest in a conventional marriage.